 4. You’ll engage your brain — which may keep you younger longer.

-Book clubs force you to read and reading engages your brain in a way that most other daily activities don’t.
+Reading engages your brain in a way that most other daily activities don’t.
 Reading books requires focus and concentration — skills many of us are losing in our tech driven, high stress world.
 Science has shown that reading reduces stress and improves empathy.
 Which of us couldn’t use a little less stress and a little more empathy?

 Dare I push this argument a bit harder and suggest that being part of a book club will allow you to live a longer more productive life?